Apribojimas/Cpp_Goodies/README.md

 * [mmcshane](https://github.com/mmcshane/eventbus) - It's an event bus.
 Subscribe to events.
 Publish events.
 * [WormHoles](https://github.com/helcl42/WormHoles) - WormHoles is a multiplatform header-only library implementing a general and threadsafe event bus.
 * [Events](https://github.com/itstristanb/Events) - Event system that allows for clients to attach callbacks to a host which then can be invoked at any time
+* [PubBus](https://github.com/eXpl0it3r/PubBus) - PubBus is a simple, header-only implementation of a MessageBus.

 # Threading and concurancy
 * [ThreadPool](https://github.com/Fdhvdu/ThreadPool) - This is a pure (which means it doesn't depend on any platform) and exception-safety C++ threadpool